Brand Loyalty: The Definition & 5 Ways to Build It to Last in 2021

 Sephora’s loyalty program called the Beauty Insider has over 17 million members and is easily one of the most successful loyalty programs ever created.

 The biggest hurdle before Sephora’s customers are the high prices of its products.
-However the Beauty insider program members can cash out reward points for gift cards or discounts that help them purchase the product for a lot less.
+However, Beauty Insider members can cash out reward points for gift cards or discounts that help them purchase the product for a lot less.

 These discounts can also be used against limited edition products.
 Sephora gives flexibility to their members to choose the offers and products they want and make it easy for them to offset the high price.